-Because they are often the most vulnerable in times of crisis, International Medical Corps works tirelessly to save the lives of mothers and children living in the midst of war, disaster and outbreaks of disease.
-Every year, an estimated 300,000 women and 3 million newborns die from complications during pregnancy, childbirth or other neonatal causes.
+International Medical Corps works tirelessly to save the lives of mothers and children, who are often the most vulnerable in the midst of war, disaster and outbreaks of disease.
+Every year, nearly an estimated 300,000 women and 3 million newborns die from complications during pregnancy and childbirth or from neonatal complications.
 More than 90% of these deaths occur in low- and middle-income countries, and most could be prevented with low-tech, low-cost care in the form of a skilled midwife—a profession that is tragically under-represented across the world.

-According to The State of the World’s Midwifery 2014, trained midwives could provide 87% of the essential care needed for women and newborns.
-Midwives can identify complications around pregnancy and childbirth early, provide first-line emergency care and, when needed, refer cases to appropriate higher-level care.
-Adequately trained midwives can also provide prenatal care, family planning, testing and counseling for sexually transmitted infections, assistance at delivery, postpartum care, newborn care and breastfeeding support.
+Studies show that trained midwives could provide the majority of essential care needed for women and newborns.
+Midwives can identify complications around pregnancy and childbirth early, provide first-line emergency obstetric and newborn care, and, when needed, refer cases to appropriate higher-level care.
+Adequately trained midwives can also provide prenatal care, testing and counseling for sexually transmitted infections, assistance at delivery, postpartum care, newborn care and breastfeeding support.
+This includes care for survivors of violence against women and girls.

-To help fill a massive global gap in maternal healthcare, International Medical Corps runs robust midwife training programs in counties that have the highest maternal mortality rates in the world, including South Sudan, Afghanistan and the Central African Republic.
+To help fill a massive global gap in maternal healthcare, International Medical Corps runs robust midwife training programs in countries that have the highest maternal mortality rates in the world, including Afghanistan, the Central African Republic (CAR) and South Sudan.

 South Sudan